 Welcome to the SES Research Group!

-Here are some of the environmental issues and controversies that we are currently working on:
+Here are some of the environmental dilemmas that we are currently working on:

 - Climate Change Adaptation and Transformation in Natural Resources Governance: Perception and governance of risks associated with novel management interventions for biodiversity and natural resources (e.g. assisted migration, altered fire management regimes).

 - Knowledge politics at the science-policy-management interface: Role of experts and other groups at the science-policy interface.
 Social and political processes by which the credibility of different forms of knowledge is asserted (and contested) from community-based to global conservation initiatives.

 - Promise and Pushback of Targets-Based Environmental Governance: From the Convention on Biological Diversity to the Sustainable Development Goals, the use and pursuit of targets is enjoying widespread enthusiasm in policy and public spheres.
 It has also raised fundamental concerns about the potential risks (for both biodiversity and human communities) of governing through goals that are inextricably linked with particular ways of understanding, counting and knowing biodiversity.